hack-ink/subalfred/doc/src/user/cli/get.md

 # The Get Command
-Currently, there only one subcommand available.
+Currently, there's only one subcommand available.

 ## Runtime Upgrade Block
 The original question was from [stackexchange](https://substrate.stackexchange.com/questions/3861/how-do-you-tell-which-block-number-the-last-runtime-upgrade-happened-on-a-chain).